Article 1: Name

 Article 7: Voting

 1. There shall be one vote for each Full Member, Retired Member, and Lifetime Member.

 2. Any election or question other than an amendment to the Constitution or Code of Ethics shall be determined by a simple majority of the membership responding to a request for a vote unless provided for elsewhere in the bylaws.

 3. Voting in elections shall be by secret ballot sent to the membership no later than thirty days prior to the election date which will be prior to the annual meeting.

 4. Officers shall be elected by the membership as a whole.
-The Secretary and Treasurer are appointed annually by the Executive Director.
+The Secretary and Treasurer are appointed annually by the Executive Committee.
 Directors shall be elected by the members within their respective Regions.

 5. Electronic voting methods are acceptable.